advil64/probabilistic-sensing/readme.md

 We first normalize the distance value by dividing it by the total size of the grid.
 This way, we won't severely limit the distance we're willing to travel to a cell with the highest probability of finding the target.
 For example, in larger grid sizes, the manhattan distance to a promising cell will be large and could be bad for the utility value if we don't normalize the distance.
 And thus, we divide the manhattan distance by the size of the grid to prevent this issue.
 We then multiply the distance with an additional 0.01 to further avoid that issue of large distances being too punishing.
 Now that we determined the utility value of the cells, we pick the cell with the greatest utility value.

 Next, in the event that there is a tie for the highest utility value, we look at the surroundings of all of the tied cells.
 We do this by summing the probability of finding the target in the neighbors of the tied cells.
 Whichever cell has the highest sum is then chosen as the next cell to examine.
-We do this in order to go to an area with high probabilties of finding the cell as this should increase our chances of finding the target without having to move much more incase the cell we examined failed.
+We do this in order to go to an area with high probabilities of finding the cell as this should increase our chances of finding the target without having to move much more incase the cell we examined failed.

-Lastly, during execution of our path to the cell with the highest utilty value, we also examine cells along the path that also have a relatively high probability of finding the target.
+Lastly, during execution of our path to the cell with the highest utility value, we also examine cells along the path that also have a relatively high probability of finding the target.
 We determine this by seeing if that cell has a finding probability that is at least 0.8 * the finding probability of the cell with the highest utility value.
 This way, we can check reasonable cells along the way without having to perform A* and execute a path towards that cell later on.
 We chose the value 0.8 as we want to be open to more cells along the path; however, we don't want to examine too many cells along the path if their finding probability isn't reasonably high compared to the cell with the highest utility.

-The belief state $(P_{i,j}(t))$ enters into our decision making when we are determining the utlity value of a cell, finding cells in areas with higher probabilities, and when deciding to examine cells along the path.
+The belief state $(P_{i,j}(t))$ enters into our decision making when we are determining the utility value of a cell, finding cells in areas with higher probabilities, and when deciding to examine cells along the path.
 This is because we rely on the probability of finding the cell to make these decisions as described above.

-We don't need to calculate anything new that isn't already availaible to us as we use the same probabilities and manhattan distances that we used in Agent 6 and 7.
+We don't need to calculate anything new that isn't already available to us as we use the same probabilities and manhattan distances that we used in Agent 6 and 7.
 All we do in Agent 8 is use these values in different ways to calculate the utility value of examining a cell to see if that cell is reasonable to examine.

 **Implement Agent 8, run it sufficiently many times to give a valid comparison to Agents 6 and 7, and verify that Agent 8 is superior.**